Max87ZA/titanium-firebase-cloud-messaging/README.md

 echo $accessToken;
 ?>
 ```
-to your ftp, same folder as your service_account.json file.
+Upload it to your server, same folder as your service_account.json file.
 Load that php and get authorization token.

-Now it's just xhr:
+Finally, you can send an API request like this:

 url: POST, https://fcm.googleapis.com/v1/projects/your-project-name/messages:send